slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On luck

-Bad luck is normally bad planning.
+Bad luck is often bad planning.
 If you're sure it's not, be positive, the pendulum will swing back your way eventually.

 > *'«Random» usually means that you haven’t looked long enough to see a pattern emerge.'*